API Reference

 Parameters:

 geohashes (GeohashCollection) – Collection of geohash strings.
+A single geohash must be wrapped in a collection, for example ["u4pruyd"].

 Returns: